Conversation is where work happens.

 Relational fluency

-Jillian Biehl Morrison teaches conversational competence through keynote presentations, workshops, and leadership sessions.
+Jillian Biehl Morrison teaches Conversational Competence™ through keynotes, workshops, and development programs.

 These programs help professionals communicate more effectively in the conversations that shape their work and relationships.

-Learn more about bringing conversational competence to your organization.
+Learn more about bringing Conversational Competence™ to your organization.